 Realistic 3D Product Videos

 Sometimes you want something to look exactly like the real deal.
 That’s where a realistic product rendering comes in.
-Your reason for using animation rather than live action might be cost or to show your product in an interesting imaginary environment, like in the video below.
+Your reason for using animation rather than live action might be cost, or to show your product in an interesting imaginary environment, like in the video below.

 3D Character Animation

 Your timeline is an important consideration with 3D explainer videos.
 It’s important to start early and not leave things to the last few weeks.
-Sometimes clients will lose precious days and weeks making a decision, not realising that every half-day can make a big difference to the overall quality on a tight deadline.
+Sometimes clients will lose precious days and weeks making a decision, not realizing that every half-day can make a big difference to the overall quality on a tight deadline.
 This brings us to our next topic.

 Using your Product Engineering Diagrams

 In general it’s possible to import product engineering diagrams, e.g. from Autocad, into most animation software.
 A popular choice for animation software of 3d explainer videos is Cinema4D.
-Sometimes things need a bit of tweaking but having good product designs makes for a good start to any 3D prooduct animation project.
+Sometimes things need a bit of tweaking but having good product designs makes for a good start to any 3D product animation project.

 3D Videos on Tight Turnaround